InsightsClient Story - Family and Divorce - POSTED: October 30 2018

 Going forward, Brachers has made an urgent application to the Court of Protection for an order which will allow Brachers to manage Mrs X’s financial affairs on a day to day basis and a grant in her husband’s estate is being applied for.
 This will mean that in the future, Brachers, together with social services, can ensure all Mrs X needs are met and that she can remain safe and secure in her own home for as long as possible.

-For further information on Court of Protection applications or for assistance with the management of personal affairs, please contact Christine Bass.
+For further information on Court of Protection applications or for assistance with the management of personal affairs, please contact our Court of Protection team.

 Can we help?